timelessco/recollect/.github/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [d.bannert@anolilab.de](mailto:d.bannert@anolilab.de).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [Navin Moorthy](mailto:navin007.a@gmail.com).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.